 Does the program offer registered dieticians?

 Preparation for weight loss surgery involves multiple steps.
-After the initial informational seminar, clients meet directly with one of our doctors.
-At this comprehensive evaluation, each client will receive an individualized list of tasks to complete.
-Clients will then meet with our registered dieticians for an hour evaluation.
-These same dieticians are available for additional visits as required by the client’s insurance company.
-Additional dietary education will include a 3 hour class covering the basics of nutrition and successful eating habits.
+During the initial consultation, clients meet directly with one of our doctors.
+Clients will then meet with our registered dietitian for their personalized evaluation.
+These same dietitians are available for additional visits as required by the client’s insurance company or the individual.
+Additional dietary education will include an educational class covering the basics of nutrition and successful eating habits.

 [ top ]

 Will you work with my primary care physicians to ensure total wellness?

 A successful surgical weight loss program involves the client’s primary care physician during all phases of their journey.
 Additional records from your doctor may be needed to complete the surgical evaluation.
 In return, our office will keep the primary care physician informed by sending copies of visits and reports.